Women's Giving Circle Steering Committee

 Kathy was born and raised in Shamokin where her parents operated a business for 38 years.
 Kathy married her high school sweetheart and last year they celebrated their 41st anniversary.
 They have two children, Brian and Kristy, and three grandchildren, Jacob, Emma and Carter.
 Rounding out this close-knit family is her daughter-in-law Kyle and son-in-law Joe.
 Kathy and her husband, John, reside in Paxinos.
 She is a Eucharistic Minister at the Queen of the Most Holy Rosary Church in Elysburg.
 In the summer months, you will find Kathy poolside, either at the campground pool or her backyard pool.
 Her love of water was reflected in teaching water aerobics for 12 years at Shamokin Area High School’s indoor pool.
 In addition to relaxing at their camper, Kathy loves to travel and read but most of all spend time with her grandchildren.

-I graduated in 1986 from Williamsport Area Community College now Pennsylvania College of Technology with an Associate of Applied Science Degree in Business Management and an Associate of Applied Science Degree in Accounting.
-After graduating, I joined my father’s, Robert L. Kling, life and pension agency.
-In 1992 I became licensed by the Pennsylvania Insurance Department in the area of Life & Health.
-In 1993, I completed the Certified Financial Planner Educational Program through the College for Financial Planning, Denver, CO and was licensed as a Certified Financial Planner Licensee by the Certified Financial Planner Board of Standards.
-I then expanded the business to include all aspects of financial planning.
-In 2003, I became an Associate in Insurance Services and in 2010 I became an Associate in General Insurance by the Insurance Institute of America.
+Greta graduated in 1986 from Williamsport Area Community College now Pennsylvania College of Technology with an Associate of Applied Science Degree in Business Management and an Associate of Applied Science Degree in Accounting.
+After graduating, she joined her father’s, Robert L. Kling, life and pension agency.
+In 1992 she became licensed by the Pennsylvania Insurance Department in the area of Life & Health.
+In 1993, she completed the Certified Financial Planner Educational Program through the College for Financial Planning, Denver, CO and was licensed as a Certified Financial Planner Licensee by the Certified Financial Planner Board of Standards.
+Ms. Kling then expanded the business to include all aspects of financial planning.
+In 2003, she became an Associate in Insurance Services and in 2010 became an Associate in General Insurance by the Insurance Institute of America.

-I currently am a member of the Institute of Management Accountants and National Society of Tax Professionals.
-I have also served on the Accounting Advisory Committee at Pennsylvania College of Technology.
-I have offices in Watsontown and King of Prussia.
-In my spare time, I enjoy spending time with my family, traveling, studying my bible, and going to concerts(especially country music concerts).
+Ms. Kling is currently a member of the Institute of Management Accountants and National Society of Tax Professionals.
+She has also served on the Accounting Advisory Committee at Pennsylvania College of Technology.
+Ms. Kling's offices are located in Watsontown and King of Prussia.
+In her spare time, she enjoys spending time with her family, traveling, studying my bible, and going to concerts(especially country music concerts).

 Marianne E. Kreisher, Esq., CELA